"I'm so ugly."

 If this is an area you struggle in, try these few tips to stop skin picking for good.

-Does discipline trump motivation?
+Does discipline win over motivation?

 I recently read an article that struck a nerve with me.